Bakersfield, California: Geography

 Hart Memorial Park is located in northeast Bakersfield along Alfred Harrell Highway.

 Communities and neighborhoods

 Bakersfield has historically referred to its regions by directional names.
-They include: North Bakersfield, Northeast, Southeast, South Bakersfield, Southwest, and Northwest.
+They include North Bakersfield, Northeast, Southeast, South Bakersfield, Southwest, and Northwest.
 East Bakersfield generally refers to the former town of Sumner (later renamed East Bakersfield).
 As a result, the Northeast wraps around East Bakersfield.

 Climate

-Bakersfield has a hot arid climate (Köppen BWh), with very hot, dry summers, and winters that consist of mild days with chilly/cold nights.
+Bakersfield has a hot desert climate (Köppen BWh), with sweltering, dry summers and winters that consist of mild days with chilly/cold nights.
 Rainfall is low in the city, averaging only 6.36 in annually, with most of it falling in the winter.
 Bakersfield averages about 191 clear days a year.
 Bakersfield's climate makes the region suitable for growing crops ranging from carrots to citrus and almonds.